Apollounknowndev/worldgen-docs/docs/docs/worldgen/biome/biomes.md

     * `sky_color`: The biome's sky color, as a decimal value.
     * `water_color`: The biome's water color, as a decimal value.
     * `water_fog_color`: The biome's water fog color, as a decimal value.
-* `features`: The list of placed features to use.
+* `features`: (can be empty) The list of placed features to use.
 Inside this list can be up to 11 lists of placed features.
 Without any features this will look like this:
     ```json
     "features": [
         [],